Giannydata/java-project/README.md

 # java-project
 Update this file to see AWS CodeBuild builds automatically.
-IaC class Spring 2025 Update to this file to see if it initiates a rebuild after modification Let's try one more modification
+IaC class Spring 2025 Update to make sure template still works after cleaning it up
-The finAL MOD i PROMISE!!